April 2021 UNSOLVED MURDERS IN BRITISH COLUMBIA

 A decade later, police still haven’t announced a break in the case, with no suspect, no motive, and no known witnesses.
 At the time of her death, Ladner-Beaudry was co-chair of the B.C.
 Games Society.
 Ladner remembers her as an active member of the community, a joyous, wise, upbeat and healthy person.
 He said she was a loving mother to her two daughters, and loving wife to her husband, Michel Beaudry.
 The case was turned over to RCMP’s Major Crimes Special Projects Unit in 2014 — but Wendy Ladner-Beaudry’s husband hasn’t heard of any solid leads in the unsolved killing.
 Still today police still haven’t announced a break in the case, with no suspect, no motive, and no known witnesses.

-THE UNSOLVED MURDER OF EDGAR (IGGY) LEONARD VANCOUVER
+THE MURDER OF EDGAR (IGGY) LEONARD0 VANCOUVER

 Edgar “Iggy” Leonardo, 36, was murdered on August 23, 2003.
 He worked for Air Canada and lived in Vancouver’s West End.
 Edgar was gay, had an active social life, and his murder is thought to be a “crime of passion.”